Londino/Web-Automation/README.md

 The aim of the script is to automate a regression test plan consisting of 100+ scenarios that was previously being executed manually.
 Time to commpletion when manually executed: 4+ hours.
 Time to completion when automated: ~16'.

-### All sensitive information that has been removed will appear as follows:
+### All sensitive information that has been removed or replaced using various conventions such as:

 ```
-#removed
+#removed, foobar, etc.
 ```

 ## Built using: